aimms/documentation/forecasting/forecasting_simplelinearregression.rst

 ------------------------

-    Using the notation for observations and estimates given in :numref:`table:notation-observation-data-SLR`, the estimates of the coefficients of the linear regression line are determined as follows:
+    Using the notation for observations and estimates given in :ref:`chapter:notation-observation-data-SLR`, the estimates of the coefficients of the linear regression line are determined as follows:

     .. math:: \hat{\beta}_1 = \frac{\sum_{i=1}^{N}(x_i - \bar{x})(y_i - \bar{y})}{\sum_{i=1}^{N}(x_i - \hat{x})^2}